meganlsmith/delimitR/README.md

 # delimitR-manual
-This repository contains the manual for the R package delimitR.
+This repository contains the manual for the R package delimitR, and the source code.